Location: Calleva Atrebatum, Silchester · Season: Winter · Camera: Bronica ETRSi · Film: Lucky SHD 400

 Medium Format as a Way of Seeing

 Medium format film changes not just the image, but the photographer.
 The Bronica is not a camera you flick up to the eye impulsively.
 It has mass, both physical and psychological.
 Each frame costs something — time, money, attention — and that cost sharpens awareness.
+This becomes especially apparent when working in historically rich environments, where restraint and repetition reveal more than a single visit ever could.
+I’ve written more generally about this approach in my guide to medium format photography and in my review of the Bronica ETRSi itself.

 Walking ancient ruins with film photography using medium format encourages restraint.
 Fifteen frames are enough for an entire walk.
 More than enough, in fact.
 The limitation becomes a form of editing before the shutter is ever pressed.